huggingface/transformers/docs/source/en/model_doc/chameleon.md

 # Preprocess the prompt
 inputs = processor(prompt, return_tensors="pt", padding=True).to(model.device)

+# Set the multimodal generation mode to `image-only` to force the model to only generate image tokens.
+model.multimodal_generation_mode="image-only"

 # Generate discrete image tokens
 # Note: We need to set `max_new_tokens` to 1026 since the model generates the `image_start_token` marker token first, then 1024 image tokens, and finally the `image_end_token` marker token.